-There can be other signs of eye pain in dogs, including pawing at the eyes, or an avoidance of hard foods and a refusal to fully open his mouth, too.
+There can be other signs of eye pain in dogs, including pawing at the eyes, avoidance of hard foods, and a refusal to open his mouth too fully.

-The first thing most owners do is try a few basic at home remedies like saline to flush the eyes; after that, if your dog won’t open his eyes still, then you have to seek the help of a professional.
+The first thing most owners do is try a few basic at-home remedies like saline to flush the eyes; after that, if your dog doesn't open his eyes still, then you have to seek the help of a professional.

-In most cases when you find yourself saying my dog won't open his eyes, the likely cause is that your pooch is suffering from eye pain that needs to be dealt with.
+In most cases, when you find yourself saying your dog won't open his eyes, the likely cause is that your pooch is suffering from eye pain that needs to be dealt with.

 The severe pain that these types of dog eye nerve reactions can cause your dog will result in your dog squinting or holding his eyes shut completely as a way to cope or try to deal with the pain.

-The important thing is that once you realize that flushing with saline or dog eye drops is not a solution, that there is no debris in your pet's eye to cause the discomfort, you need to seek medical attention.
+Once you realize that flushing with saline or dog eye drops is not a solution and that there is no debris in your pet's eye to cause discomfort, you need to seek medical attention.

 Common Causes of Eye Pain

-Your vet will use special equipment to look into your dog’s eyes to see things that are not visible with the naked eye.
+Your vet will use special equipment to look into your dog’s eyes to see things that are not visible to the naked eye.

-Some of these causes of eye pain in dogs that veterinarians find more frequently, according to Merck Vet Manual, are:
+Some of these causes of eye pain in dogs that veterinarians find more frequently, according to the Merck Vet Manual, are:

 - Debris or other foreign material on the surface of the eye.

-- Dog glaucoma, which causes an elevated pressure on the inside of the eye, can feel like a pain sensation to a dog.
+- Dog glaucoma, which causes elevated pressure on the inside of the eye, can feel like a pain sensation to a dog.
 Their instinct can be to hold their eyes closed.

-Generally, it will be one of these conditions that is causing your dog’s eye pain and your vet can start a treatment plan right away.
+Generally, it will be one of these conditions that are causing your dog’s eye pain, and your vet can start a treatment plan right away.

-Furthermore, in some occasions your dog may be keeping his eyes shut because of the dog eye care products you've used to deal with this like dog eye boogers (tear stains).
+Furthermore, on some occasions, your dog may be keeping his eyes shut because of the dog eye care products you've used to deal with this, like dog eye boogers (tear stains).

 Symptoms of Dog Eye Pain and Issues

-While there are several dog eye care products you can try to flush out your pet's eyes to make sure there's no debris.
+While there are several dog eye care products, you can try to flush out your pet's eyes to ensure there's no debris.